swapnilc10/webscraping_forbes_data/readme.md

-Work in Progress

-Plan here is to pull last 2 years of Forbes global 2000 companies and than create Tableau dashboard for it
+I scraped 2023 Forbes global 2000 companies and because I couldn't find the link for year 2022, so I just got the list from Kaggle.
+I did some preprocessing in python and merged both datasets to get a unified dataset for my Tableau dashboard creation